Paco Rabanne: Fashion

 He started his career in fashion by creating jewellery for Givenchy, Dior, and Balenciaga and founded his own fashion house in 1966.
-He used unconventional material such as metal, paper, and plastic for his metal couture and outlandish and flamboyant designs.
+He used unconventional materials such as metal, paper, and plastic for his metal couture and outlandish and flamboyant designs.
 For the debut of his namesake brand in 1966, he presented "Manifesto: 12 unwearable dresses in contemporary materials".
 Although he didn't consider himself a futurist, Rabanne's most famous contribution to the fashion industry was arguably his futurist space age designs.
-People Magazine journalist Hedy Philips noted that these space age designs "turned the fashion world upside down".
+People Magazine journalist Hedy Philips noted that these space-age designs "turned the fashion world upside down".

 Rabanne is known for designing the iconic green dress, as well as the other costumes, worn by Jane Fonda in the 1968 science-fiction film Barbarella.
 The singer song-writer Françoise Hardy was a big fan of Rabanne's designs.
 For Tour 1996 and the resulting Live à Bercy album, singer Mylène Farmer commissioned Rabanne to create her live-concert stage costumes.

 In 1966, Rabanne was named one of the "fashion revolutionaries" in New York by Women's Wear Daily, alongside Edie Sedgwick, Tiger Morse, Pierre Cardin, Baby Jane Holzer, Rudi Gernreich, André Courrèges, Emanuel Ungaro, Yves Saint Laurent, and Mary Quant.

 In November 2010, Rabanne was awarded the Legion of Honour by France's minister of culture, Frédéric Mitterrand.
 During the award ceremony, Mitterrand highlighted Rabanne's early work, particularly his first collection of "12 unwearable dresses".

 Fragrance

 In 1968, Rabanne began collaborating with the fragrance company Puig, which resulted in the company marketing his perfumes.
 In 1969, his first – and arguably most popular – scent, called Calandre, would be released.
 In 1976, the company built a perfume factory in Chartres, France.
 In the 1980s, in Brazil, his men's perfume brand registration was forfeited due to a court judgement that the brand was never officially present in Brazil despite heavy advertising and a strong local awareness.
 The court reasoned that because Puig's local distributor was smuggling perfume into Brazil, the company could not show proof of payment of import duties.
 It took six or seven years to recover his brand name in Brazil.
 In 1994, Rabanne first released his scent called XS.
 The fragrance 1 Million, released in 2008, was the last scent that Rabanne played a role in developing and is considered to be one of the most popular men's fragrances worldwide.
 Lady Million, a fragrance recognisable by its distinctive golden bottles, also held a strong presence in the market as of 2023.
+As of 28 June 2023, his first name Paco was dropped from the line, which is now known simply as Rabanne.